 A principle of the work of an industrial designer in this phase can be metaphorically expressed using an example taken from the National Geographic Journal (November 2006).
 It published an article about the discovery of an ancient young girl who spent 3.3 million years locked in sandstone.
-It showed a model of the girl's face which gave us an idea of what she may have
+It showed a model of the girl's face which gave us an idea of what she may have looked like ("predicted industrial design").
+This model was created by forensic artists based on information obtained from the skull as a part of the skeleton ("organ structure") as depicted in Figure 7.

-A technical equivalent of the example above is shown in Figure 11.
-Organ structures of the designed product are mostly designed in several alternatives and their variants using the method of morphological matrix.
-It enables simple combinations of different organs established for fulfilling the respective functions from the established Function Structure.
+A technical equivalent of the example above is shown in Figure 8.
+Organ structures of the designed product are mostly designed in several alternatives and their variants using the morphological matrix.
+It enables simple combinations of different organs which were established for fulfilling the respective functions from the established Function Structure.
 An optimal alternative/variant is then usually selected based on the weighted point evaluation according to the criteria selected from the Product Design Specification.
-Now, the predicted industrial design of the respective alternatives/variants can be used as one of the evaluation criteria for choosing the optimal variant.
-Until now it has not been possible in this phase using only a usual concept without integrating industrial designers.
+Now, the predicted industrial design of the respective alternative/variants can be used as one of the evaluation criteria for choosing the optimal variant.
+Until now this has not been possible in this phase when using only a usual concept without integrating industrial designers.

-Figure 10.
+Figure 7.
 An Example of estimating the appearance of an object from its skeleton

-Figure 11.
+Figure 8.
 Organ Structure together with its derived/predicted Industrial Design - Example: Dental Chair